Barker404/Heroes/README.md

 Heroes
 ======

-Game for Edinburgh University GameJam
+A game for the Edinburgh University GameDevSoc GameJam Feb 2014

+Made by Lewis Barker